SonarSource/sonar-scanner-python/README.md

 ### Through CLI arguments

-Analysis properties can be provided as CLI arguments to the `sonar-scanner-python` command.
+Analysis properties can be provided as CLI arguments to the `pysonar` command.
 They follow the same convention as when running the SonarScanner CLI directly (see [documentation](https://docs.sonarsource.com/sonarqube/9.9/analyzing-source-code/scanners/sonarscanner/#running-from-zip-file)).
 This means that analysis properties provided that way should be prepended with `-D`, for instance:

 ```
-$ sonar-scanner-python -Dsonar.login=myAuthenticationToken FIXME -- The actual command name is not yet defined.
-Refer to PYSCAN-35
+$ pysonar -Dsonar.login=myAuthenticationToken
 ```

 You can use all the argument allowed by __SonarScanner__.